habitry/habitry_source/Templates/05-the-habit.md

 Your to-do list for today:

-1. Read this email to learn about the Food Tracking habit and how to personalize and make it work for *you*.
+1. Read this email to learn about the Food Tracking habit and how to make it work for you.

 2. Go to [Insert Community Platform.
 E.g., Habitry platform, Facebook Group, etc] to discuss and ask questions about the habit.